UoMResearchIT/r-tidyverse-digital-humanities/_episodes/03-seeking-help.md

 - "How can I get help in R?"
 objectives:
 - "To be able read R help files for functions and special operators."
-- "To be able to use CRAN task views to identify packages to solve a problem."
 - "To be able to seek help from your peers."
 keypoints:
 - "Use `help()` to get online help in R."